Vehicle registration plates of Tasmania: TasPlates range

 Classic, Colour on black, Tech, Chic, US style, Caron Fibre styles are the same as offered in New South Wales but using different embossing dies.

 Bling, graphic plates, fishing, AFL and Camouflage plates offered from 2007 was withdrawn from sale in 2017.

+In 2023, seven character plates were introduced.

 Other vehicles

 Government plates: from 1970, these plates were in the GT-nnnn or GV-nnnn formats, but in the 1990s this was replaced by the G-nnnnn format.
 Both of these designs featured red lettering with blue or green numbers.
 With the introduction of the new standard design in 2008, the format G-00-AA is used.
 The lettering and numbering on the plates is green instead of the standard blue.

-Trailer plates: between 1970 and 2008, the format was AT-nnnn to ZT-nnnn, then it went back to issue IT-nnnn (previously allocated to interstate trucks prior to 1987) and QT-nnnn before concluding.
-This style was replaced in 2008 with the current format Z 00 AA and then Y 00 AA.
+Trailer plates: between 1970 and 2008, the format was AT-nnnn to ZT-nnnn, then it went back to issue IT-nnnn (previously allocated to interstate trucks prior to 1987), and QT-nnnn before concluding.
+This style was replaced in 2008 with the format Z 00 AA; instead of going forwards in combinations, trailer plates went backwards, with Y 00 AA succeeding the Z-series, followed by X 00 AA.

 Tasmania Fire Service vehicles use plates in the format TFS-000, with red lettering on a white background and the TFS logo in the centre.

 Members of the Consular Corps Tasmania use plates with the letters CC followed by a colour depiction of the flag of the country they represent, followed by two numbers.

 Staff of the Commission for the Conservation of Antarctic Marine Living Resources enjoy certain diplomatic status and are issued with plates with the letters IC, followed by one or two numbers.

 The Governor of Tasmania official cars are registered and insured, but in keeping with viceregal tradition, they display the St Edward's Crown, rather than registration plates.
 If the Governor is being conveyed, his or her personal flag will also be flown on the car.